Lloyds Banking Group plc – Annual report – 31 December 2018

 UK shareholder litigation

 In August 2014, the Group and a number of former directors were named as defendants in a claim by a number of claimants who held shares in Lloyds TSB Group plc (LTSB) prior to the acquisition of HBOS plc, alleging breaches of duties in relation to information provided to shareholders in connection with the acquisition and the recapitalisation of LTSB.
 The defendants refute all claims made.
-A trial commenced in the English High Court on 18 October 2017 and is scheduled to conclude in the first quarter of 2018 with judgment to follow.
+A trial commenced in the English High Court on 18 October 2017 and concluded on 5 March 2018 with judgment to follow.
 It is currently not possible to determine the ultimate impact on the Group (if any).

 Residential mortgage repossessions

 In August 2014, the Northern Ireland High Court handed down judgment in favour of the borrowers in relation to three residential mortgage test cases concerning certain aspects of the Group’s practice with respect to the recalculation of contractual monthly instalments of customers in arrears.
-The FCA is actively engaged with the industry in relation to these considerations and has published Guidance on the treatment of customers with mortgage payment shortfalls.
+The FCA has been actively engaged with the industry in relation to these considerations and has published Guidance on the treatment of customers with mortgage payment shortfalls.
 The Guidance covers remediation for mortgage customers who may have been affected by the way firms calculate these customers’ monthly mortgage instalments.
-The Group is now determining its detailed approach to implementation of the Guidance and will contact affected customers during 2018.
+The Group is implementing the Guidance and has now contacted nearly all affected customers with any remaining customers anticipated to be contacted by the end of March 2019.

 On 26 May 2016, the Group was informed that an enforcement team at the FCA had commenced an investigation in connection with the Group’s mortgage arrears handling activities.
-This investigation is ongoing and it is currently not possible to make a reliable assessment of the liability, if any, that may result from the investigation.
+This investigation is ongoing and the Group continues to cooperate with the FCA.
+It is not currently possible to make a reliable assessment of any liability that may result from the investigation including any financial penalty or public censure.

 Other legal actions and regulatory matters